Actuarial Services

 Business and Professional Risks

-The effectiveness of actuarial models allows insurers to financially fortify their finances against their clients' risk exposures by charging correct premiums.
+The effectiveness of actuarial models allow insurers to protect their revenue by charging correct premiums for a clients' risk exposures.
 Like any other business, it is challenging for insurance companies to maintain profitability if their products are not correctly priced.

-Actuarial services compute the financial impacts of insurance companies' risks.
+Actuarial consulting companies compute the financial impacts of insurance companies' operating risks.
+Unlike insurance underwriters, an actuaries’ tasks are more theoretical in nature, constructing a financial model that insurance companies can use.
 An erroneous model is as much a risk for an insurance company as it is for the actuarial service provider.
 Insurance companies face the risk of inaccurate models that fail to capture the accuracy of premiums charged for insurance policies.
-Let's consider some of the threats actuarial services are exposed to:
+Let's consider some of the threats actuarial consulting firms are exposed to:

-• Erroneous actuarial models: These models result from flawed assumptions of loss or sensitivity in capturing an insurer's risks.
-Unsound models cause ineffective pricing of products, making it difficult for an actuarial service's client (an insurer) to operate profitably.
+- Erroneous actuarial models: These models result from flawed assumptions of loss or sensitivity in capturing an insurer's risks.
+Unsound models cause ineffective pricing of products, making it difficult for an actuarial firm's client (an insurer) to operate profitably.

-• Substandard quality of report: Failure to deliver precise qualitative analyses to the client.
+- Substandard quality of report: Failure to deliver precise qualitative analyses to the client.
+This can negatively affect a client’s business revenue, at times, severely.

-• Alleged negligence: The actuarial data given to an insurer results in an operating loss.
+- Alleged negligence: The actuarial data given to an insurer can result in an operating loss.
+The client can sue for damages for professional negligence.

-• Property damage: Office and computer equipment damaged due to fire.
+- Property damage: Office and computer equipment damaged due to fire and other insured perils.

 Recommended Policies

-Effective insurance policies can protect actuarial services from the day-to-day threats of running their operations.
+Effective actuarial services insurance policies can protect actuarial consultants and firms from the day-to-day threats of running their operations.
 They can consider the following insurance policies:

 General Liability Insurance